zstyblik/grafana.org/source/blog/temp/temp.md

 <hr>

 ## Release Highlights
-Make no mistake this is a big release and a significant milestone for the Grafana project.
+Make no mistake: this is a big release and a significant milestone for the Grafana project.
 The last release (v2.6) was released over 3 months ago and since then we have been very busy (>1300 commits).
 Most of the work that has been done in this release are non visible architectural changes and refactorings (more on that later).